w3c/publishingcg/README.md

 # Publishing Community Group

-This is the home repository for work done by the [W3C Publishing Community Group](https://www.w3.org/community/publishingcg/).
+This is the home repository for work done by the [W3C Publishing Community Group](https://www.w3.org/community/publishingcg/) ([Github Page](https://w3c.github.io/publishingcg/)).
 The Publishing Community Group is the incubator community for [Publishing@W3C](https://www.w3.org/publishing/).
 The goal of the group is to propose, document, and prototype features broadly related to

 - publications on the Web,
 - reading modes and systems,